 Of course, there’s a place for acquiring more candidates.
-But agencies also need to look within and better utilize the candidates they already know – that are already in your system and that you’ve already paid to acquire.
+But agencies also need to look within and better utilise the candidates they already know – that are already in your system and that you’ve already paid to acquire.

 Bullhorn’s focus as a whole has shifted along with the industry.
 We want to help you Meet the Moment and digitally transform your business.
 It all starts with digitizing: moving your ATS to the cloud and ensuring it’s your single source of truth.

-Then, in the last few years, the industry has shifted to automating, where you can unlock capabilities in your organization, from freeing up time to creating better experiences – essentially, doing more with less.
+Then, in the last few years, the industry has shifted to automating, where you can unlock capabilities in your organisation, from freeing up time to creating better experiences – essentially, doing more with less.

 The final step is talent experience, which we’ll cover in a future session.
 Today, we’ll focus on automation to help you make data-driven decisions.

 Bullhorn’s platform can be broken down into a few sections: sales and recruitment, which is where most of our customers were a few years ago.
-They’re just using the front-office ATS and CRM, which means that they’re digitizing their platform.
+They’re just using the front-office ATS and CRM, which means that they’re digitising their platform.
 Candidate experience, which includes onboarding and engagement, is a core focus as well.
 We also have the Marketplace partner program, where you can enhance your Bullhorn experience with certain niches.
 Finally, we also have automation and reporting analytics, which wrap around the core platform.
-Automation is about what you can do from front to back in your processes; that is, making sure that anything happening in your front office has the right repercussions through the rest of your organization.
-Reporting analytics is about ensuring that your data is available for you, top-to-bottom, in your organization.
+Automation is about what you can do from front to back in your processes; that is, making sure that anything happening in your front office has the right repercussions through the rest of your organisation.
+Reporting analytics is about ensuring that your data is available for you, top-to-bottom, in your organisation.

 Today’s Topic: How to Overcome the Talent Shortage